-An academic load of three (3) credit hours per term is considered a regular load for graduate students at Grantham University.
-If a student wants to register in four (4) or more credit hours, the student must have met the following requirements:
+An academic load of one to four (1-4) credit hours per term is considered a regular load for graduate students in programs at Grantham University.
+In rare occasions, a student might feel they are capable of and desire to take additional classes simultaneously, thus creating an Academic Overload.
+If a student wishes to register in six (6) credit hours, the student must have met the conditions and requirements:

-- Completed a minimum of six (6) credit hours at Grantham in the last 12 months - Earned a GPA of at least 3.0 in the courses completed during the last 12 months
+- Completed a minimum of six (6) graduate credit hours at Grantham University in the last 12 months; AND - Earned a cumulative grade point average (CGPA) of at least 3.25; AND - Met all the requirements outlined in the Academic Overload form.